prechelt/typecheck-decorator/README.md

 the check will cover only a sample of ``checkonly`` elements of the sequence.
 This sample always includes the first and last element, the rest is a random sample.
-As an interesting special case, consider submitting a string to an parameter declared as ``tc.seq_of(str)``.
+As an interesting special case, consider submitting a string to a parameter declared as ``tc.seq_of(str)``.
 A string is a sequence.
 Its elements are strings.
 So the call should be considered OK.
 Since this is usually not what you want, ``tc.seq_of()`` will